 A heater or deicer is a good investment.
 Gases produced by decomposing organic material, are trapped under ice covering the pond’s surface and can be dangerous to fish.
 Deicer’s keep an area of the pond ice-free during the winter, allowing an exchange of the harmful gases to escape through the opening.
 In smaller ponds, a deicer is particularly helpful in avoiding ponds from freezing solid.
 Deicer’s alleviate stress for fish during the winter, making it easier for them to withstand diseases that are more predominant in the spring.

 It’s usually best to leave fish in the pond during the winter, providing the depth of the pond is 18˝ or deeper and there is little to no water circulation.
-Fish will gather in the denser, warmer part of the pond, which is at the bottom.
 As cold weather approaches, monitor pond water temperatures daily.
-When the water temperature falls below 39°F, you should stop feeding the fish altogether.
-Fish rely on stored energy reserves to sustain them throughout the winter months so there’s no need to worry.
+To successfully keep your fish or koi alive, you will need to change their feeding patterns when it gets to 60 degrees or below.
+Read our Fish Guide to keeping your fish healthy during cold months.

 Here’s a condensed checklist: